Tape Round

-Mock Audition explores a complicated relationship to classical music through electronic performance, satire, and improvisation.
+Exploring a complicated relationship to classical music through electronic performance, satire, and improvisation.

 In 2020, I finally bit the bullet and finished a song.
 I had been sketching ideas in ableton for years, but struggled to believe they could be anything but nonsense.
 Ironically, my confidence came from referencing classical repertoire and recontextualizing it.

-Loving this music feels complicated, though I think I still can in the right context.
+Making this music became an escape from the dogma of working as a classical musician, embracing and loving this music feels complicated, though I think I still can in the right context.

 So I take samples, synthesizers, clarinets and classical repertoire as ingredients in my music.
 My songs include improvised loops, quotes from Stravinsky, Mozart and Angela Davis to hopefully inform a light-hearted critique of “high art making”.